Grimcheese/GardenStation/docs/Design.md

 ```

 ## Web Server
 The web server will be run using Apache 2.4.
-Currently using it on a Windows installation however later the intent is to run it on a linux box vm (possibly Azure based?).
+The server should be able to be used in a standalone environment either on a single microcomputer or as a cloud based service.

 The back-end is developed using Flask python.
 The web server receives data from the sensors in the field and serves web requests to users wishing to view the data.
-The web-server receives HTTP POST requests containing to update the database with.
+The web-server receives transmissions from sensors in the field containing new readings.
 A database located on the same device as the web server will contain all readings recorded and this data will then be used by the web server when serving web pages.

 The web server will also be used to transmit software updates to the micro-controllers so that they can be updated without having to be removed and physically updated.